 Working to encourage enterprise and entrepreneurship remains a hugely important part of our company's wider role in society.
-We believe this is a vital element in developing the UAE economy over the long term, and through our strategic partnerships with HH Sheikh Khalifa Bin Zayed Al Nahyan Foundation and HH Mohammed Bin Rashid Establishment for Young Business Leaders, we look to prioritise Emirati owned and small-tomedium sized suppliers and vendors.
+We believe this is a vital element in developing the UAE economy over the long term, and through our strategic partnerships with HH Sheikh Khalifa Bin Zayed Al Nahyan Foundation and HH Mohammed Bin Rashid Establishment for Young Business Leaders, we look to prioritise suppliers and vendors that are Emirati and small-to-medium in size (SMEs).

-We also want to make life easier for hardworking small and medium enterprises (SMEs) by facilitating partnerships with leading organisations that will help them operate more efficiently and effectively in an increasingly digital age.
+We also want to make life easier for hardworking SMEs by facilitating partnerships with leading organisations that will help them operate more efficiently and effectively in an increasingly digital age.
 For example, this year we joined forces with Google to bring the online search engine's AdWords advertising programme to the UAE.
 We also signed an agreement with Ajman Free Zone Authority to support more than 7,000 of their SME tenants.

 Understanding the needs of small firms lies at the heart of our business product development.
-We regularly engage with the SME community to know exactly what more than ever.
+We regularly engage with the SME community to know exactly what they want and need from us as a telecoms provider.
+That is why we launched 'The Business Plan for SMEs' in October this year, which enables smaller companies to make much more productive use of data.